 When you are able, start gathering as much evidence as possible related to your accident, such as:

 - Photographs or video of the construction site

 What Can Hale & Monico Do For Me?

 Construction accidents can be very painful and debilitating disruptions to your life.
 Our experienced personal injury attorneys will get to work right away and investigate the circumstances surrounding your accident.
 Our goal is to win the compensation you need and deserve to get back on track.
-We therefore explore all legal options available to you and seek to hold any responsible parties liable for your injuries.
+We therefore explore all legal options available to you in Chicago and seek to hold any responsible parties liable for your injuries.